arend-lang/site/src/documentation/tutorial/PartI/equalityex.md

   => coe (\lam i => B (p @ i)) b right
 {%endarend%}

-J eliminator is a dependent version of this, stating that specifying value on {%ard%}idp{%endard%} is enough to determine a function {%ard%}\Pi (x : A) (p : a = x) -> B x p{%endard%}:
+The J operator is a dependent version of this, stating that specifying value on {%ard%}idp{%endard%} is enough to determine a function {%ard%}\Pi (x : A) (p : a = x) -> B x p{%endard%}:

 {%arend%}